Pug: Chinese origins

 The ancestor of the Pug was a dog called the Lo-Chiang-Sze, or Lo-Sze in its shortened form.
 That name explicitly refers to a short-legged, short-mouthed and, most importantly, short-coated dog, potentially as a way to distinguish it from the Pekingese, which was of similar build.
 Many people today refer to it as the "ancient pug".

 The Lo-sze was popular in the imperial court during the Song dynasty and was brought from China to Europe in the sixteenth century by the Dutch East India Company.
-The Happa or Hap-pah dog has also been considered as playing a part in the formation of the modern Pug breed, but it was not acquired by European fanciers until 1860 when specimens were looted by French and British troops during their complete destruction of the Old Summer Palace (Yuanmingyuan) in Beijing, during the Second Opium War.
+The Happa or Hap-pah dog has also been considered as playing a part in the formation of the modern Pug breed, but it was not acquired by European fanciers until 1860 when specimens were looted by British and French troops during their burning of the Old Summer Palace in Beijing during the Second Opium War.

 In ancient times, Pugs were bred to be companions for ruling families in China.
 Pet Pugs were highly valued by Chinese emperors, and the royal dogs were kept in luxury and guarded by soldiers.
 Pugs later spread to other parts of Asia.
 In Tibet, Buddhist monks kept Pugs as pets in their monasteries.
 The breed has retained its affectionate devotion to its owners since ancient times.

 16th and 17th centuries

-Pugs became popular at European courts, and reportedly became the official dog of the House of Orange in 1572, after a Pug named Pompey saved the life of the Prince of Orange by alerting him to the approach of assassins.
+Pugs became popular at European courts and reportedly became the official dog of the House of Orange in 1572, after a Pug named Pompey saved the life of the Prince of Orange by alerting him to the approach of assassins.

 A Pug traveled with William III and Mary II when they left the Netherlands to accept the throne of England in 1688.
-During that period, the Pug may have been bred with the old-type King Charles spaniel, giving the modern King Charles Spaniel its pug-like characteristics.
+During that period, the Pug may have been bred with the old-type King Charles Spaniel, giving the modern King Charles Spaniel its Pug-like characteristics.

 The breed eventually became popular in other European countries as well.
 Pugs were painted by Goya in Spain, and in Italy they rode up front on private carriages, dressed in jackets and pantaloons that matched those of the coachman.
 They were used by the military to track animals and people, and were also employed as guard dogs.